AdaCore/gnatstudio/docs/users_guide/extending.rst

     Another special case is when you specify :command:`project source files`, which is replaced by the known list of source files for the project.
-However, this doesn't work from the project wizard, since the list of source files hasn't been computed yet.
+However, this does not work from the project wizard, since the list of source files has not been computed yet.

   * :file:`type` (empty string (default), :command:`file`,
     :command:`directory`, or :command:`unit`)